nickmanning214/fajita/README.md

     });

     var team = new Team({
-      cityAndMascot:"Minnesota Vikings",
+      cityAndMascot:"San Diego Chargers",
-      teamDescription:"The Minnesota Vikings are an American football team based in Minneapolis, Minnesota.
-The Vikings joined the National Football League as an expansion team in 1960, and first took the field for the 1961 season."
+      teamDescription:"The Chargers compete in the National Football League (NFL) as a member club of the league's American Football Conference (AFC) West division.
+The club began play in 1960 as a charter member of the American Football League (AFL), and spent its first season in Los Angeles, before moving to San Diego in 1961 to become the San Diego Chargers."
     });